In 2020, life as we knew it came to an abrupt halt.

 A COMMUNITY EFFORT

-This year, she’s hoping to raise the stakes.
-She wants to assemble at least 150 poufs and expand the Poufs for a Purpose distribution area to include clinics where she was treated, including Provision CARES Proton Therapy.
+She raised the stakes in her second year, setting a goal of assembling at least 150 poufs and expanding the Poufs for a Purpose distribution area to include clinics where she was treated.

 “The more hospitals, the more clinics, the more locations we can reach, the more women we can touch.”

-And since this is a complete “grass roots” campaign, Leslie is hoping the community will help make that happen.
-She’s looking for donations from anyone who would like to sponsor a pouf for $30.
+And since this is a complete “grass roots” campaign, Leslie needs the community’s help to make that happen.
+She accepts monetary donations from anyone who would like to sponsor a pouf for $30.
 Alternatively, she welcomes donations of physical items to go inside the poufs.
 Anyone interested in helping can contact Leslie at firstname.lastname@example.org.

 “I’m just the organizer, but truly everybody is a part of it,” she added, still amazed by the significant impact these little Poufs for a Purpose can have.
 “That’s the biggest thing.
 You think that what you can do doesn’t matter, but it does.
 The little stuff matters.
 And my journey last year proved that.”